 If you already have an established compost pile, distribute some of that black gold around the garden to enrich the soil.
 It doesn’t take much to make a difference.
 Keep adding new material, such as fallen leaves and undiseased garden discards, to your compost pile.

 The weeds are probably just as much as an issue as they were in the spring, and the bugs, while not as bad, are still munching away in your garden.
-Weeds are more easily removed after good rain, and we should have plenty of that over the next few days.
+Weeds are more easily removed after good rain, so let’s hope for a good downpour or two soon.
 Sometimes, the weeds are the only thing holding down the dirt, so if you have areas where you haven’t quite decided what to do, it may make more sense to weed whack instead of ripping out the weeds by their roots.
 Speaking of erosion (and weed control BTW), you still have time to plant a quick growing cover crop such as buckwheat.
 Crimson clover and annual rye grass are also some good choices.
 You can handpick the bugs or use diatomaceous earth and insecticidal soap spray to deal with the little varmints.

 Refreshing or replacing mulch will keep the weeds under control.
 With mulch, there are such things as too close and too much.
 Don’t pile up the mulch around the trunks of trees, or the stems of plants in your garden, and don’t apply more than several inches.
 For plants that are susceptible to disease or pests, the best advice is to throw away all the old mulch and put down a new fresh layer of mulch to discourage overwintering of either.